GouravRavichandra/Daily_Tasks/Task 06/Readme.md

 `
 let arr = [1,2,3,-1];
 console.log(Math.min(arr));
 `
-But addinf ... will not show error
+But adding ... will not show error